psychonic/Playnite-EmuLibrary/README.md

 * Platform - the ROM platform/console, out of those that the emulator profile supports
 * RomType - See [Rom Types](#rom-types) below

+## Paths

+For source and destination, only valid Windows file paths are currently supported.
+The intended use case is for having the source be an SMB file share (either via UNC path or mapped drive), and the destination be a local path.
+However, any valid file path should work for either.
+This means that you can get creative with the source if you have a way to mount alternate remote storage at a Windows file path.

+Additionally, for destination paths, relativity to the Playnite folder is preserved if you are using a portable installation of Playnite and your destination is below that folder hierarchically.
+This means that, for example, if your portable installation is at D:\playnite, and you choose `D:\playnite\rominstall` as your destination, it will be saved internally as `{PlayniteDir}\rominstall`.

 ## Rom Types

 ### SingleFile